bartkw12/Computer-Vision-Deep-Learning-License-Plate-Reader/README.md

 vehicle tracking, and EasyOCR for text recognition, the project aims to simulate a real-world license plate reader capable of working with video footage from busy roads or surveillance cameras.

+The license plate reader project will implement many topics from 3D Image Processing and Computer Vision, particularly the transition from traditional computer vision methods like edge detection and feature matching to modern deep learning approaches.

 #### Table of Contents

 - [Important Links](#Important-Links)